pranjul-jani/java-basics/README.md

 # java-basics
- basics of JAVA for quick revision
+ Basics of Java for quick interview prep